antoniodagnino/antoniodagnino/README.md

 #### I'm Antonio Jose!

 👨‍💻 I’m currently working as <b>General Field Engineer</b> at <b>Schlumberger</b>.\
-:zap: I’m currently working in Forecasting Models and Data Visualization Dashboards with time-series data for the Oil & Energy Industry:oil_drum:\
+:zap: I’m currently working in Forecasting Models and time-series data for the Oil & Energy Industry:oil_drum:\
 🌱 I’m currently learning more about data\

 **Languages and Tools:**